Andrzej Szwalbe: Third Polish Republic

 After retiring in 1991 and handing over the director position of the Philharmonic to Eleonora Harendarska, Szwalbe retained his interest in cultural life and spoke on many issues both on a local and national level.
 He was awarded the title of Honorary Director of the Pomeranian Philharmonic and received the title of Honorary Citizens of Bydgoszcz in 1993.

-Andrzej Szwalbe was a modest and very hardworking man and a lover of art and music.
-He was able to successfully implement his visions and dreams in difficult times (Polish People's Republic) while overshadowing his merits, not caring about any personal benefits.
-He was an outstanding creator of culture in Bydgoszcz, but also a person of merit for Polish culture.
-Szwalbe's vision, consistency in action, mediation skills, as well as great erudition and even greater modesty were always emphasized.
+Szwalbe was a lover of art and music.
+He was able to successfully implement his visions and dreams in difficult times (Polish People's Republic) as a creator of culture in Bydgoszcz.
+Szwalbe's vision, consistency in action, mediation skills, and erudition were always emphasized.
 His closest musical friends, outstanding Polish composers (Wojciech Kilar, Henryk Mikołaj Górecki, Krzysztof Penderecki) talked about him as a showcase of Bydgoszcz culture.

 Andrzej Szwalbe died suddenly on 11 November 2002 in Bydgoszcz, surviving only one month to his wife, Dobrosława.
 He was buried in the Catholic cemetery of the Sacred Heart of Jesus at 2 Ludwikowo street in Bydgoszcz.